-According to current SBS regulations, Scotiabank Perú S.A.A. and Subsidiaries consider two classes of provisions for doubtful loans: generic and specific provisions.
-The generic provision is recorded in a preventive manner for standard risk direct and indirect loans and finance lease transactions, and additionally for the procycical component when the SBS orders its application.
-The specific provision is recorded for direct and indirect loans and finance lease transactions for which a specific risk, higher than standard, has been identified (note 7).
+According to current SBS regulations, the Bank and CrediScotia Financiera S.A. determines generic and specific provisions for doubtful loans.
+The generic provision is recorded in a preventive manner for standard risk direct loans and equivalent exposure of indirect loans, and additionally the procyclical component when the SBS orders its application.
+The specific provision is recorded for direct loans and equivalent exposure of indirect loans for which a specific risk, higher than standard, has been identified (note 7).